What is the financial cost of cyber attacks?

 When an organization’s C-levels strengthen ongoing communication, cyber prevention strategies can be finessed.
 For instance, one leader may be aware of business resources in need of protection that others may not have known of.
 When leaders communicate well, IT professionals can more aptly implement protections, resulting in fewer successful attacks, and a cyber security infrastructure that may be able to mitigate attack damage (and subsequent costs).

 If your organization works with third-parties, find out what types of cyber threats they’re likely to face.
 Ensure the appropriate transfer of risk, as available via cyber insurance.
-Third-party breaches are the most costly type of beach.
+Third-party breaches are the most costly type of breach.